Data Workflow Using R: Sogang University Workshop, 2023 Fall

 I. Beginner-friendly Learning Materials

-- How to install R, RStudio, and R packages: a learnr tutorial.
+- How to install R, an R development environment (e.g., RStudio), and R packages: a learnr tutorial.

 - Wickham, Hadley, Mine Çetinkaya-Rundel, and Garrett Grolemund.
 R for Data Science.
 2nd ed.
 O’Reilly Media, Inc., 2023.